SSerum/SScripts/README.md

-# CodeTransfer
+# SScripts
-#This is a code transfer because i have several pc's that I code on
+#This is mainly to just transfer code from one Pc of mine to another easily so cope